 Definition of Law of Diminishing Returns

 As per economists, the law of Diminishing Returns is the phenomenon when more and more units of a changing input are to be used.
 On a given quantity of fixed data, the total output may initially increase at an increasing rate and then at a constant rate.
-The fact that It will eventually increase at the decreasing rate explains the law of Diminishing Returns.
+The fact that It will eventually increase at a decreasing rate explains the law of Diminishing Returns.

 Various economists have defined the law of Diminishing Returns.